 For whoever wishes to save his life will lose it; but whoever loses his life for My sake will find it.

 The opportunity we have is to admit our condition.
-We give our broken life to Jesus and He can make parablesomething wonderful from the mess we give Him.
+We give our broken life to Jesus and He can make something wonderful from the mess we give Him.
 What would we have heard if the parts of that ‘projector stand’ could talk?

 The chair came to Jesus and said, Lord, I am broken.
 I have nothing useful to give You, but I give You all that I am.
 Use me however You will.